sharesmallbiz-support/ShareSmallBizWeb/replit.md

 The server-side uses Express.js with TypeScript in an ESM configuration:

 - **Framework**: Express.js with TypeScript for API endpoints and middleware
-- **Database ORM**: Drizzle ORM for type-safe database operations and migrations
+- **Data Storage**: In-memory storage with TypeScript interfaces and Maps
 - **Validation**: Zod schemas shared between frontend and backend for consistent data validation
 - **Development**: Hot reloading with Vite integration for seamless development experience
 - **Session Management**: Simplified authentication system (production would require proper session management)